Connect with others who understand.

 Immunotherapy

 Immunotherapy is a relatively recent advancement in the treatment of lung cancer.
 In immunotherapy, human-made proteins (known as monoclonal antibodies) help activate the immune system to target and kill cancer.
+Some immunotherapy drugs are also known as checkpoint inhibitors because they interfere with molecules in the immune system that block the body from attacking cancer cells.

 Read more about each category of lung cancer treatment in the related article Treatment Options for Advanced NSCLC.